 HSA & FSA are financial tools that allow us to take charge of our health care spending.
 They are becoming more and more popular for good reason so we hope SaveYourBucks.com readers will find this article valuable.
-HSA’s give us the opportunity to save smart!
+HSA’s allow us to save smartly!

 It’s easy with a Health Savings Account or HSA.
 An HSA is used to save for qualified medical expenses for you and your eligible dependents, both now and in the future.

 It works like a regular bank account; however, an HSA has big tax benefits.
-In fact, in most cases there are three ways in HSA helps you keep your money in your pockets and out of Uncle Sam’s.
-We will cover those three way and more in this article.
+In fact, in most cases, there are three ways in which HSA helps you keep your money in your pockets and out of Uncle Sam’s.
+We will cover those three ways and more in this article.

 Non-Payment of Income Tax with HSA’s

-First, generally you won’t pay federal income tax on money you deposit into your account.
-Keep in mind the IRS sets limits on how much you can contribute each year.
+First, generally, you won’t pay federal income tax on the money you deposit into your account.
+Keep in mind the IRS sets limits on how much you can contribute each year

-Secondly, you won’t pay income tax on money you use for qualified medical expenses; that includes vision, and dental expenses.
+Secondly, you won’t pay income tax on the money you use for qualified medical expenses; that includes vision and dental expenses.

-Thirdly, your savings grow income tax free helping you create a nice little nest egg for retirement.
-More good news with an HSA, there’s no use it or lose it rule, that means the money in your account is yours to keep, even if you change jobs or health plans.
+Thirdly, your savings grow income tax-free helping you create a nice little nest egg for retirement.
+More good news with an HSA, there’s no use it or lose it rule, which means the money in your account is yours to keep, even if you change jobs or health plans.

 Who’s Eligible for an HSA?